hashicorp/nomad/website/source/docs/drivers/external/firecracker-task-driver.html.md

 The firecracker task driver supports the following parameters:

-* `KernelImage` - (Optional) Path to the kernel image to be used on the microvm.
+- `KernelImage` - (Optional) Path to the kernel image to be used on the microvm.
   Defaults to 'vmlinux' on nomad's allocation directory.

-* `BootDisk` - (Optional) Path to the ext4 rootfs to boot from.
+- `BootDisk` - (Optional) Path to the ext4 rootfs to boot from.
   Defaults to 'rootfs.ext4' on nomad's allocation directory.

-* `BootOptions` - (Optional) Kernel command line options to boot the microvm.
+- `BootOptions` - (Optional) Kernel command line options to boot the microvm.
   Defaults to "ro console=ttyS0 reboot=k panic=1 pci=off"

-* `Network` - (Optional) Network name of your container network configuration file.
+- `Network` - (Optional) Network name of your container network configuration file.

-* `Vcpus` - (Optional)  Number of cpus to assign to microvm.
+- `Vcpus` - (Optional)  Number of CPUs to assign to microvm.

-* `Cputype` - (Optional) Cpu template to use, templates available are C3 or T2.
+- `Cputype` - (Optional) CPU template to use, templates available are C3 or T2.

-* `Mem` - (Optional) Amount of memory in Megabytes to assign to microvm.
+- `Mem` - (Optional) Amount of memory in Megabytes to assign to microvm.
   Defaults to 512

-* `Firecracker` Location of the firecracker binary, the option could be omitted if the environment variable FIRECRACKER_BIN is setup.
+- `Firecracker` Location of the firecracker binary, the option could be omitted if the environment variable FIRECRACKER_BIN is setup.
 Defaults to '/usr/bin/firecracker'

-* `DisableHt` - (Optional) Disable CPU Hyperthreading Defaults to false
+- `DisableHt` - (Optional) Disable CPU Hyperthreading.
+Defaults to false

-* `Log` - (Optional) path to file where to write firecracker logs.
+- `Log` - (Optional) path to file where to write firecracker logs.

 ## Networking

 Network configuration is setup using CNI plugins, the steps to setup firecracker task driver with cni are the following:

--    Build [cni plugins][Container network plugins] and [tc-redirect-tap][tc-redirect-tap] and copy them /opt/cni
+- Build [cni plugins][Container network plugins] and [tc-redirect-tap][tc-redirect-tap]
+  and copy them to `/opt/cni`.

 - Create a network configuration to be used by micro-vms on /etc/cni/conf.d/, for example: default.conflist.

 ### Example network configuration

 ```json
 {
   "name": "default",